 - Pros: You won’t need to master chart-reading and technical analysis.
 If Amazon starts going up, holding for a longer period of time could result in an impressive profit.

 - Cons: You’re tying up your money for a longer period of time, instead of having it free to make other transactions.
 If Amazon starts falling right after you buy its stock, it could be a tough emotional journey to sit through a major correction.

 A CFD is a ‘contract for difference’.
 CFDs are investment derivatives that let you speculate on the price movement of a given asset (such as forex, commodities or Amazon stock) without actually owning that particular asset (in this case, shares of Amazon).

 - Pros: With a CFD, you only need to deposit a percentage of the total trade value.
 The broker provides the rest.
 Because you’re trading with leverage you’ll make a bigger profit if Amazon’s stock rises than you would if you only ventured your own money.

 - Cons: Just as trading with leverage nets you more money if Amazon shares rise, it also raises the size of your loss if the stock falls.
 Also, be wary of leaving a leveraged CFD position open for more than a day – you’ll usually have to pay overnight fees.
 Finally, while CFD trading can make sense as an alternative to owning and storing gold bars or piles of currency, it can make less sense for trading stocks, since you lose the voting rights and potential dividends that can come with owning actual shares.

 The more you know, the better equipped you’ll be to buy or trade shares of Amazon.
-Read our guides and courses to get you up to speed.
-Or, if you’re ready to give it a go, click on the above links.
+Read our stock trading guides and CFD course to get you up to speed.
+Or, if you’re ready to buy Amazon shares, click on the above links.